Towards Noise-adaptive, Problem-adaptive (Accelerated) Stochastic Gradient Descent: Experiments

-and update $\xk$ according to~\cref{eq:sgd}.
-The above procedure with $c = \nicefrac{1}{2}$ ensures that $\gammak \in \left[\min \{\gammakp, \nicefrac{1}{\Lmax}\}, \gammakp \right]$.
-Since $\gammak$ is fixed before computing $\gradk{\xk}$, this strategy can be analyzed using the framework in~\cref{sec:sc-unknown-decorrelated}.
-Specifically, it results in $\gammak = \frac{\nuk}{\Lmax}$ for some sequence of $\nuk \geq 1$.
-The conservative aspect ensures that $\nuk \leq \nu_{k-1}$.
-Hence, the convergence rate can be analyzed according to~\cref{thm:sc-unknown-decorrelated} with $\nu = \nu_1$ and the initial line-search controlling the misestimation error.
-We use this variant of SLS with exponentially decreasing step-sizes and denote it as \texttt{SLS-EXP} in the plots.
+We use this variant of SLS with exponentially decreasing step-sizes for both SGD and ASGD, and denote the resulting variants as \texttt{SLS-EXP} and \texttt{ACC-SLS-EXP} respectively.
 We emphasize that this strategy is both noise-adaptive and problem-adaptive.

-From~\cref{fig:exps}, we observe that exponentially decreasing step-sizes (i) result in more stable performance compared to the constant step-size variants (for both SGD and ASGD) and (ii) consistently outperform the noise-adaptive method in~\citep{khaled2020better}.
-We also observe that (iii) the stochastic line-search in~\cref{eq:armijo-ls-conservative} (\texttt{SLS-EXP}) matches the performance of the variant with known smoothness (\texttt{K-EXP}) and (iv) ASGD does not result in improvements over SGD.
-This is because these methods are quite sensitive to their parameter values and we set these parameters by using loose theoretical upper-bounds on both $\Lmax$ and $\mu$.
+From~\cref{fig:exps}, we observe that exponentially decreasing step-sizes (i) result in more stable performance compared to the constant step-size variants (for both SGD and ASGD) and (ii) consistently outperform the noise-adaptive methods, \texttt{KR-20} and \texttt{M-ASG}.
+We also observe that (iii) methods (\texttt{SLS-EXP} and \texttt{ACC-SLS-EXP}) using the SLS condition in~\cref{eq:armijo-ls-conservative} consistently match the performance of those with known smoothness (\texttt{K-EXP} and \texttt{ACC-K-EXP}).